-In today’s workplace, the Boss Subordinate relationship is central to how an empowered, team based company achieves it goals.
+In today’s workplace, how the Boss manages the Subordinate relationship is central to how an empowered, team based company achieves it goals.

 As Managers we all need to control the demands upon us in terms of the timing and work content of what we do.
 Never more so when the overnight email traffic has filled the inbox and “thinking time” becomes that precious time alone as you commute to and from work!